marinasundstrom/marinasundstrom/README.md

 ## Working on right now
 * [Raven](https://github.com/marinasundstrom/raven-compiler) (2024-) - A programming language. and compiler, based on the Roslyn compiler architecture.
 * [YourBrand](https://github.com/marinasundstrom/YourBrand) (2021 - 2023, 2024 -) - Enterprise system for e-commerce and consulting services.
 Distributed app with deployment to the cloud.
-Based on and incorporates the following projects:

 ## ⭐ Project showcase
 Here are some projects of mine that I would like to show: